mattyoung101/dotfiles/config/nvim/README.md

 - SystemVerilog LSP
     - Probably either svls or Veridian
 - Markdown auto complete like in IntelliJ (e.g. when you press enter it'll keep the list going)
-- Better spelling so works like IntelliJ are marked valid
+- Better spelling so words like IntelliJ are marked valid
+- Markdown plugin to show stuff like _italics_ and **bold** in actual italics and bold in the editor
+- Make the TODO plugin work with Markdown
+- File navigation menu should open by default on the left hand side

+**Done:**

 - (DONE) Autosave
     - TODO: Configure it so that if you create a new file like `nvim test.txt`, it does _NOT_ autosave
-- Markdown plugin to show stuff like _italics_ in actual italics in the editor
-- Make the TODO plugin work with Markdown
+- (DONE) Tabs
+- (DONE) Git integration